nus-cs2103-AY2425S1/ip/docs/README.md

 **Rudolf** is a Java-based chatbot designed to help you manage your Christmas season tasks with a festive twist.
 With Rudolf, you can manage tasks like `ToDos`, `Deadlines`, and `Events`, all while enjoying Christmas-themed interactions.
 This task companion ensures that you can focus on the joy of the holidays without worrying about forgetting any important to-do.

-Here's how you can include a link to the repository in the setup section:

----

 ### Setting Up the Project

 To run **Rudolf: Your Christmas Task Companion**, follow these simple steps: